-The key header is the Message-ID: It defines the identity of a message for purposes of the protocol – two instances of a message are considered identical if they have the same ID, different if they ID is different.
+The key header is the Message-ID: It defines the identity of a message for purposes of the protocol.
+Two instances of a message are considered identical if they have the same ID, and different if their ID is different.
 It was crucial for all implementations to never modify a messages “Message-ID:” line.

 Servers know which messages they have already seen by keeping a list of Message-IDs in a special database, the server history table.
 Servers would remember the IDs of messages longer than they would remember articles, and they would reject any message with any Message-ID that is even older than their history reaches back in time.
 So a particular server might want to keep messages for 30 days, and a history table for 90 days.
 That particular server would roundabout reject any message older than 90 days.

 Whenever a server sees a message young enough to qualify for lookup in the history table, it would do that lookup.
-If the Message-ID is already known, a decision about this message had already been made in the past and the message is being rejected as a duplicate.
+If the Message-ID is already known, a decision about this message had already been made in the past, and the message will be rejected as a duplicate.

-Only when a message qualifies younger than the history, and as as-of-now unknown in the history, a decision about it (keep it, discard it, …) has to be made.
-In any case, the server would store the ID as “seen” in the history table and it would reject any second message with that ID.
-That way duplicates from multiple connections are being recognized and eliminated.
+Only when a message qualifies younger than the history, and is so far unknown in the history, a decision about it (keep it, discard it, …) has to be made.
+In any case, the server would store the ID as “seen” in the history table, and it would reject any second message with that ID.
+That way, duplicates from multiple connections are being recognized and eliminated.

 Of course, it still is possible for a server with a hundred links to get dozens of copies of the same message through different links, all of which except for the first copy are being rejected.